 Species inhabiting alpine or polar habitats are expected to be particularly affected by ongoing 35 climate change (Post et al., 2009; Revermann et al., 2012).
 This is partly because these areas 36 37 are likely to become much warmer in the future, but also because species inhabiting such 38 areas have less possibilities to find new locations to thrive (Sirami et al., 2017).
-Among the few 39 resident birds in these habitats, the rock ptarmigan (Lagopus muta) has a wide, circumpolar 40 distribution across the northern tundra and high-mountain regions (Storch, 2007).
-Rock 41 ptarmigan as a species are expected to be strongly affected by climate change (Booms et al., 42 2012; Revermann et al., 2012; Hansen et al., 2013), and are therefore a suitable model species 43 for examining climate change effects on alpine wildlife populations.
-Globally rock ptarmigan is at present considered least concern in the international Red List of Species 44 45 (BirdLife_International, 2016), but locally there are concerns about declining populations.
-In 46 2015 the species was classified as near threatened (NT) in the Norwegian Red List of Species 47 (Henriksen and Hilmo, 2015).
+In general, 39 alpine populations should be expected to move upwards, whereas polar tundra species are 40 expected to conduct latitudinal movements (Lehikoinen et al., 2019).
+Among the few resident 41 birds in these habitats, the rock ptarmigan (Lagopus muta) has a wide, circumpolar 42 distribution across the northern tundra and high-mountain regions (Storch, 2007; Fuglei et al., 43 2019).
+Rock ptarmigan as a species is expected to be strongly affected by climate change (Booms et al., 2012; Revermann et al., 2012; Hansen et al., 2013), and is therefore a suitable 44 45 model species for examining climate change effects on alpine wildlife populations.
+Globally 46 rock ptarmigan is considered as least concern (LC) in the international Red List of Species 47 (BirdLife International, 2016), but locally there are concerns about declining populations.
+In 2015 the species was classified as near threatened (NT) in the Norwegian Red List of Species 48 49 (Henriksen and Hilmo, 2015).

-49 Compared to other grouse species, the rock ptarmigan are among the least studied species in 50 terms of number of scientific publications (Moss et al., 2010).
-Rock ptarmigan ecology and demography has earlier been studied in e.g. UK (e.g. Watson et al. 1998), North-Amerika 51 52 (Wilson and Martin, 2008; 2010), Russia (e.g. Potapov and Potapov, 2012), Japan (e.g. Suzuki 53 et al., 2013), high-alpine areas in the Italian Alps, French Alps and Pyrenees (Scherini et al., 54 2003; Novoa et al., 2008; Novoa et al., 2011), Iceland (e.g. Nielsen, 1999) and the archipelago 55 of Svalbard (e.g. Pedersen et al., 2012; Unander et al., 2016).
-However, from an important part of their distribution across mainland Scandinavia, only aspects relating to population 56 genetics (e.g. Costanzi and Steifetten, 2019), habitat use (Pedersen et al., 2013) and 57 58 population dynamics based on harvest bag data (Kvasnes et al., 2010) has been studied.
-59 Baseline demography and ecology, including spatial behavior, is largely unknown.
+Compared to other grouse species, the rock ptarmigan are among the least studied species in 51 52 terms of number of scientific publications (Moss et al., 2010).
+Therefore, there is still a need 53 for studies documenting the basic biology and life history in many parts of the distributional 54 range.
+Rock ptarmigan ecology and demography has earlier been studied in e.g. UK (e.g. 55 Watson et al. 1998), North-Amerika (Wilson and Martin, 2008; 2010), Russia (e.g. Potapov 56 and Potapov, 2012), Japan (e.g. Suzuki et al., 2013), high-alpine areas in the Italian Alps, 57 French Alps and Pyrenees (Scherini et al., 2003; Novoa et al., 2008; Novoa et al., 2011), Iceland 58 (e.g. Nielsen, 1999) and the archipelago of Svalbard (e.g. Pedersen et al., 2012; Unander et al., 59 2016).
+However, from an important part of their distribution - the mountainous areas across 60 mainland Scandinavia - only aspects relating to population genetics (e.g. Costanzi and Steifetten, 2019), habitat use (Pedersen et al., 2013) and population dynamics based on 61 62 harvest bag data (Kvasnes et al., 2010) has been studied.
+Baseline demography and ecology, 63 including spatial behavior, is largely unknown.

-In this case study, we provide insight into some key aspects of rock ptarmigan demography and ecology in a study area in central Scandinavia (Figure 1).
-The case study is based on 84 birds marked with VHF collars in 2012-2013, and followed until they were either recorded as dead, or until we lost contact (i.e censored).
+In this case study, we provide insight into some key aspects of rock ptarmigan demography and ecology in a study area in central Scandinavia (Figure 1), based on a small radio telemetry project.
 Although our study is completely descriptive and does not intend to test any specific hypothesis about rock ptarmigan ecology or demography, there are two specific aspects that we focus on:

 - First, we use known fate models to estimate survival probabilities.
 We investigate to which extent survival probability differs between years, age (juvenile vs adult) and sex (females vs males).
 We estimate survival probabilities during a six month period from February-July, as well as for late winter (settlement period) and in the breeding period.
 We also report harvest mortality rates for the winter harvest season in February. - 2) Second, we estimate movement rates away from the wintering grounds, using mean displacement rates as our estimator of interest.
-The rationale for this was to identify to which extent the birds captured at their wintering grounds were stationary or moved to other areas in the breeding season. - 76 - 77
+The rationale for this was to identify to which extent the birds captured at their wintering grounds were stationary or moved to other areas in the breeding season. - 79 - 80